ugtcs/ugtcs.github.io/README.md

 ### Todo:

-- [ ] add pages folder and put all study groups into it
+- [x] add pages folder and put all study groups into it
 - [ ] write loop function for all members

+### Log

+ - 2019/12/28 added pages folder.

 ### _includes